hakimifr/realmeUI-debloater/README.md

      Ubuntu: `sudo apt install adb fastboot`

-     *(Side Note: For Ubuntu, this will install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version.
+     *(Side Note: For Ubuntu, this might install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version.
 This is usually not needed though.)*
   2. Enable USB debugging, this phone setting can be found in developer options.
   3. Connect the phone to your PC.
   4. Launch terminal and enter this command: `adb devices` (Check your phone, there should be a prompt asking you to grant USB debugging.
 Tick always allow and press allow.)